maximilien/knfun/README.md

 ...
 ```

 You can test the `summary-fn` function by going to the deployed function URL with your browser or by using `curl`.

+# Next steps

+This initial demo will be presented at the IBM mini-theater at KubeCon San Diego on Thursday November 21st, 2019.
+Please stop by the IBM booth mini theater to see the exact time and to attend and chat afterwards.

+Additionally, there are three immediate next steps I would like to see for v2 of this demo:

+1. Improve the UI output for the `SummaryFn`.
+In particular making it more dynamic and usable for live demos.
+2. Show more `kn` features like revisions and scaling and how to traffic split between different revisions, e.g., deploy updates to `TwitterFn` and have `SummaryFn` access different revisions.
+3. Use Knative's eventing to refresh the `SummaryFn` page when new tweets are available.
+This assumes a Twitter Knative importer and broker is available.

+# Participate

 We welcome your feedback as [issues](https://github.com/maximilien/knfun/issues) and [pull requests](https://github.com/maximilien/knfun/pulls).
+Feel free to reuse this in your own demos.
+[Contact me](mailto:maxim@us.ibm.com?subject=[KnFun]demo%20links) if you do so I can list recording and presentations.